JellyMaster/MVCBootstrap/README.md

 https://github.com/JellyMaster/MVCBootstrap/wiki/BootStrapped-Validation-Summary

+<h2>So what's next?</h2>

+Well a feature I am still looking at is unobtrusive support and this is something that will hopefully give you the same level of customization as this control.
+It also gives me the perfect chance to pull out all the jquery that I have stuffed in the helper and maintain it in a more sensible way.

 Thanks for taking the time to have a look at this project and if you have any suggestions on improvements/bugs feel free to let me know.